ConPaaS-team/conpaas/docs/installation.rst

 The Nutshell VM can be deployed on various virtual environments, not only standard clouds such as OpenNebula, OpenStack and EC2 but also on simpler virtualization tools such as VirtualBox.
-Therefore, it provides a great developing and testing environemnt for ConPaaS without the need of accessing a cloud.
+Therefore, it provides a great developing and testing environment for ConPaaS without the need of accessing a cloud.

 Creating a Nutshell image